Call Anytime

 Ama Dablam Expedition (6,812m)

-Ama Dablam is, without a doubt, one of the world’s stunning and impressive mountains in the Himalaya.
-Towering above the beautiful Sherpa village of Pangboche, Ama Dablam is one of the most climbed and iconic mountains in Nepal.
+Ama Dablam is widely regarded as one of the most beautiful and striking peaks in the Himalayas.
+Rising above the scenic Sherpa village of Pangboche, it stands out as one of the most iconic and frequently climbed mountains in Nepal.

 Trip Highlights